nogibjj/Leonard_Eshun_Mini_Project_Seven/User Manual.md

 	```
 	The parameters are:
 	- database_name : The name of the SQLite database.
 	- table_name : The name of the table in the SQLite database.

-## CLI Integration
+## How to use the Commands
 The main.py script provides a CLI allowing the ETL and CRUD operations to be done from the command line.

-optional dependencies

-[project.scripts]
-sqlite_etl = "sqlite_etl_mini_project.main:main"
+sqlite_etl read_all_data "air_quality.db" "indicator"

 At the cli prompt, type:
 ```